phzinho-dev/API_backend_test/README.md

 # API_backend_test
-API created for back end job selection process
+Backend API in node.js with express.js and axios

+method to use, when entering the URL the user must pass after the (.com) the /api/users/

+the way it was passed in the test link

+GET - /api/users?since={number}

+GET - /api/users/:username/details

+GET - /api/users/:username/repos

 How to run:
 npm install
 npm start
 download the packages(express.js)

-GET - /api/users?since={number}

-GET - /api/users/:username/details

-GET - /api/users/:username/repos